This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 You will definitely want to stretch your legs and take the obligatory photo at the Northern Territory sign, 20 km south of Kulgera.
 The anticipation in our car was building and even the onslaught of flies couldn’t dampen our enthusiasm to be in the NT.
 From here the speed limit changes to 130 km/hr and you really get the feeling you are far, far, away from anything.

 We had lunch at the Kulgera roadhouse, another roadhouse with lots of character.
 From Kulgera, it is 85 km to Erldunda and the turnoff for the Lasseter Highway to Uluru.
+If you are on the Melbourne to Alice Springs drive, you will continue on the Stuart Highway.

 We were struck my how little traffic there was on the Lasseter Highway as we traveled the 250 km to Uluru.
 About halfway you might think you have spotted Uluru when you see the large rock formation that is Mt Connor, leading many to nickname it “Fuluru”.
 There is a nice viewpoint rest area with drop toilets for a quick break and photo.